You acknowledge that you have read, understood and accept the below terms and conditions and our disclaimer.

-- Children must sit one to a seat on Vans and wear safety belts.
+- Children must sit one to a seat in vans and wear safety belts at all times.

-- Booster Seats must be used for children under the age of 7, or under the height of 148cm.
-Booster Seats will be supplied.
+- Booster seats must be used for children under the age of 7, or under the height of 148cm.
+Booster seats will be supplied.
 3-point belt will be used, lap belts won’t.

 - Children must be sitting at all times.

-- Leaders/volunteers must be dispersed through the length of the bus to maintain control.
-If there is insufficient room for leaders to sit, then they may stand in aisles.
+- Supervisors/volunteers must be dispersed through the length of the bus to maintain control.
+If there is insufficient room for leaders to sit, then they may stand in the bus aisles.

 - At no time will children be standing or sitting in aisles.

-- Children may not stand until the bus/van has come to a complete halt, engine has been turned off, and supervisors have stated so.
+- Children may not remove seatbelts until the bus/van has come to a complete halt, engine has been turned off, and Facility Specific Programmes Supervisors have stated so.

-- A head count must be performed before and after departure to ensure every child is on the bus.
+- A head count must be performed before and after departure to ensure every child is on the bus/van.

-- A 1st aid kit will be supplied in each van/bus
+- 1st aid kit will be supplied to each van/bus.

-- All vehicles used will be registered and warranted.
+- All vehicles used will be registered and warranted, with appropriately licensed drivers.

 - No eating or drinking on the bus/van.

-- If possible, bags will be placed in storage area under bus.
+- If possible, bags will be placed in bus designated storage areas.